segmentstream-com/segmentstream-com.github.io/_docs/for-developer/snippet.md

 ---
 layout: page
 section: developer
-title: "Connecting DigitalDataManager"
+title: "Connecting SegmentStream"
 date: 2017-09-15 18:15:00
 order: 3
 ---

-In this section, you will learn how to connect DigitalDataManager to your site.
+In this section, you will learn how to connect SegmentStream to your site.

 ### Page contents
 ------